 The audit committee annually reviews the independent registered public accounting firm's independence, including reviewing all relationships between the independent registered public accounting firm and us and any disclosed relationships or services that may impact the objectivity and independence of the independent registered public accounting firm, and the independent registered public accounting firm's performance.
 As a matter of good corporate governance, the Board determined to submit to stockholders for ratification the appointment of Ernst & Young LLP.
-A majority of the votes properly cast is required in order to ratify the appointment of Ernst & Young LLP.
-In the event that a majority of the votes properly cast do not ratify this appointment of Ernst & Young LLP, we will review our future appointment of Ernst & Young LLP.
+A majority of the votes properly cast is required in order to ratify the appointment of Ernst & Young LLP, we will review our future appointment of Ernst & Young LLP.